What Does Jesus Look Like?

 In Conclusion:

-While the Bible offers a symbolic description of Jesus in a glorified state, it offers no specific physical description of him during his earthly life.
-Any depictions of Jesus in art are based on interpretations and artistic license, not on biblical accounts.
+While the Bible offers a description of Jesus in a glorified state, it offers no specific physical description of him during his earthly life, except for the little information we get from Isaiah.
+Most depictions of Jesus in art are based on interpretations and artistic license, not on biblical accounts.

+Well, first of all Jesus tells us to worship in Spirit.
+Christians are not judged by flesh, but by Spirit.
 This is just a guess, but the Bible may have avoided going into details about how Jesus looks because of exactly what is happening in the world now.
 You have KKK members arguing that Jesus is a blonde-haired blue-eyed fair skinned man, and you have Black Hebrew Israelites claiming that he is dark-skinned with dread locks.
+Have you ever seen the movie, "22 Jump Street"?
+The building they work in is a Korean Christian church and inside is a statue of a "Korean" Jesus on the cross being crucified.
 This causes division and forces us to focus on worldly issues (racism and hate) and causes people to miss the whole point of Salvation in Jesus Christ.
+People make His race whatever their race is.

 Jesus is not Santa Claus.
 His race does not change based on the race that lives in your household.
 He was a real living man that walked the Earth, suffered, lived a sinless life, and died on the cross for you and me.

 Nowhere during his suffering was he persecuted for his race or skin color, so to relate the two really make no sense to an actual believer.
-The only things we need to consider is what the Bible says, and how Jesus looked, and his race just is not important for the deliverance of his message.
+The only things we need to consider is what the Bible says.
+How Jesus looked and what his race was are not important for the deliverance of his message.